Information and guides

-co⚡e: Sparkplug™ MQTT edge and host is designed to provide you with a "single point of truth" at the Edge of your installation.
+This project aims to provide CODESYS based automation systems with Sparkplug™ oriented middleware. co⚡e: Sparkplug™ MQTT edge is designed to provide you with a "single point of truth" at the Edge of your installation.
 It offers you an easy, modern, flexible, free and open way for any of your devices to exchange data in a bi-directional and interoperable way using Sparkplug™ enhanced MQTT.
-All you need is an MQTT broker and this library.